Criminal Justice & Law Degrees: What Can I Do With a Criminal Justice Degree?

 Online vs. Residential Programs

 Online degrees in criminal justice are plentiful since most occupations in the field are office work.
-You can obtain an associate’s degree in criminal justice online conveniently and relatively easily, and be prepared to work as a legal assistant or clerk right away while working on an online bachelor’s degree for further career advancement.
-It’s also a simple way to start a career as a police officer, parole officer, or prison guard, though it is only the first step, as further training will be necessary.
+You can earn an associate’s degree in criminal justice online and be prepared to work as a legal assistant or clerk right away while working on an online bachelor’s degree for further career advancement.
+It’s also a simple way to start a career as:

 (check out: Are Online Degrees a Good Investment?)

 Some career areas in criminal justice, such as the general area of crime scene investigation, may benefit from residential programs, but laboratory experience is not necessary in most job markets.
-Online JD programs are becoming more common, and again, there is no inherent reason a residential program is better than online.
+Online JD programs are becoming more common, and again, there is no reason a residential program is better than online.
 However, the perception of online degrees may still present a stigma on the job market, if you want to become a prosecutor or join a firm.
 If you plan to start your own practice, it’s hard to say there’s any advantage to residential.

 An online criminal justice degree is a good option for anyone who has already entered the workforce or started a family.
 Completing your criminal justice degree online offers much more flexibility than a traditional college degree program.
 Most online law enforcement degree programs allow you to log in and complete your assignments whenever it is convenient for you.

-The best online criminal justice programs are accredited by the same accreditation agencies that provide accreditation for brick and mortar colleges and universities.
+The best online criminal justice programs are accredited by the same agencies that provide accreditation for brick and mortar colleges and universities.
 In fact, many schools offer an accredited criminal justice degree online that mirrors the school’s offline program.
 Students who complete the online program at these schools typically receive the exact same degree as the students who attend classes in person.

 What’s the Fastest Criminal Justice Degree Online?